gjcooper/VAULT/10_meetings/Psychonomics 2020.md

 generative models result in both: (1) higher test-retest reliability estimates, and (2) more theoretically informative parameter estimates relative to traditional approaches.
-Our results invoke optimism regarding the ability of behavioral paradigms to reliably assess individual differences, and emphasize the importance of rigorous quantitative (and generative) models for making valid statistical inferences.*
+Our results invoke optimism regarding the ability of behavioural paradigms to reliably assess individual differences, and emphasize the importance of rigorous quantitative (and generative) models for making valid statistical inferences.*

-Brandon Turner Peter Kvam, University of Florida Nathaniel Haines, The Ohio State University
+[[Brandon Turner]] [[Peter Kvam]], University of Florida [[Nathaniel Haines]], The Ohio State University

-Might be helpful to reach out to Peter/Nathaniel about the PMwG package as it seems it might be helpful for fitting some of the more advaced models in a hierarchical bayesian way.
+Might be helpful to reach out to Peter/Nathaniel about the PMwG package as it seems it might be helpful for fitting some of the more advanced models in a hierarchical Bayesian way.

 #### 170 - How Do We Choose our Giants?
 Perceptions of Replicability in Psychological Science